 In Furnace and water heater closets

 Do not put smoke alarms in gas fired furnace and gas fired water heater closets.
 This will help reduce nuisance tripping.
-Use heat alarms in these locations.
+Instead, use heat alarms in these locations.

 Near laundry washing machines or dishwashers

 Avoid placing smoke alarms near dishwashers or washing machines.
-Install at least 3 feet away.
+Alarms should be installed at least 3 feet away from these appliances.

 Note that garages are usually not heated or cooled, the actual temperatures in a garage may be above or below the temperature range that the alarm has been designed for.
 The smoke from cars exhaust fumes may also cause nuisance tripping or damage the sensors of the smoke alarm.

-Smoke alarms are not designed to work in extreme heat or cold, or in areas where smoke and dust are common, as they could damage the sensors of the alarm.
+Smoke alarms are not designed to work in extreme heat or cold, or in areas where smoke and dust are common because they could damage the sensors of the alarm.
 Heat detectors should be used in attics.

 Near fluorescent lights

-Do not place smoke alarms closer than 1 foot from fluorescent lights, electrical “noise” and flickering may affect the alarm’s operation.
+Do not place smoke alarms closer than 1 foot from fluorescent lights as electrical “noise” and flickering may affect the alarm’s operation.